This 16-hour, self-paced course is open to all.

 Mental health providers, birth & death doulas, hospice and hospital chaplains, as well as religious/spiritual leaders are particularly welcome.

-How can you serve your community, care for self, & nourish your family at this time?
-How can you navigate this grief?
+How can you serve your community, care for self, & nourish your family?
+How can you navigate grief?

 We can acknowledge both the reality of this tremendous sorrow and acknowledge the good that comes when grief-phobic cultures pays heed to the powerful, normative, and often-maligned energies/emotions of grief.
 Grief is inherent in life ~ and with the pandemic, we are (finally) talking about it more openly.